The sky is (not) falling! The sky is (not) falling!

 No. 1 Iowa 24, No. 5 Cornell University 8 Saturday, Feb.
 21, 2015

-During the last six seasons, Brands has helped Iowa to two NCAA and Big Ten team titles, crowning six NCAA champions, 34 All-Americans, nine Big Ten champions and 37 academic all-Big Ten honorees.
-Iowa owns a 111-9-1 dual record since Brands returned to the staff in 2008.
+During the last seven seasons, Brands has helped Iowa to two NCAA and three Big Ten team titles, crowning six NCAA champions, 40 All-Americans, nine Big Ten champions and 46 academic all-Big Ten honorees.
+Iowa owns a 118-10-1 dual record since Brands returned to the staff in 2008.

 Since returning to campus, Iowa set school records for longest dual unbeaten (84) and winning streaks (69), longest dual road unbeaten (51) and winning streaks (44), most Carver-Hawkeye Arena victories (11) and most dual shutouts (8).
-Iowa also made another entry in the record books, setting the national collegiate dual meet attendance record of 15,955 when it hosted Iowa State Dec.
+Iowa also made another entry in the record books, setting the then national collegiate dual meet attendance record of 15,955 when it hosted Iowa State on Dec.
 6, 2008, at Carver-Hawkeye Arena.
-The previous record of 15,646 was set Feb.
-1, 2002, when Minnesota hosted Iowa at the Target Center in Minneapolis.
 The Hawkeyes won the Iowa State dual, 20-15.
-Iowa also set a then-national dual attendance record by average 9,014 fans in 2011-12.
+Iowa also set a national dual attendance record by average 9,014 fans in 2011-12.

 Brands rejoined the Hawkeye staff in 2008 after a three-year stint (2005-08) as USA Wrestling's National Freestyle Resident Coach in Colorado Springs, CO.
 During his tenure, Brands worked with 2008 U.S. Olympic freestyle gold medalist Henry Cejudo and 2006 World champion Bill Zadick.